idsia-robotics/nanorobotics/index.md

   <div id="valente2024hetero-bibtex">
 <!-- careful, whitespace inside <pre> appears as-is on the page -->
 <pre>@inproceedings{valente2024hetero,
-  title={A Heterogeneous RISC-V based SoC for Secure Nano-UAV Navigation}, author={Luca Valente and Alessandro Nadalini and Asif Veeran and Mattia Sinigaglia and Bruno Sa and Nils Wistoff and Yvan Tortorella and Simone Benatti and Rafail Psiakis and Ari Kulmala and Baker Mohammad and Sandro Pinto and Daniele Palossi and Luca Benini and Davide Rossi}, year={2024}, eprint={2401.03531}, archivePrefix={arXiv}, primaryClass={cs.AR}
+  title={A Heterogeneous RISC-V Based SoC for Secure Nano-UAV Navigation}, author={Valente, Luca and Nadalini, Alessandro and Veeran, Asif Hussain Chiralil and Sinigaglia, Mattia and Sá, Bruno and Wistoff, Nils and Tortorella, Yvan and Benatti, Simone and Psiakis, Rafail and Kulmala, Ari and Mohammad, Baker and Pinto, Sandro and Palossi, Daniele and Benini, Luca and Rossi, Davide}, journal={IEEE Transactions on Circuits and Systems I: Regular Papers}, year={2024}, volume={}, number={}, pages={1-14}, doi={10.1109/TCSI.2024.3359044}
 }</pre>
   </div>